 - Eat a variety of healthy (nutrient-rich) foods every day.
 Eat several servings of fruits and vegetables each day.
 The average person should eat 4 1/2 cups of fruits and vegetables every day.

 - If you are underweight.
 Eat enough calories and protein to reach a healthy weight.

 - Be physically active.
 Your bones get stronger and denser when you make them work.
-Walking, climbing stairs, and dancing are impact (or weight-bearing) exercises that strengthen your bones by moving your body against gravity when you are upright.
-Resistance exercises such as lifting weights or using exercise bands strengthens your bones and your muscles too!
+Walking, climbing stairs, and dancing are impact (or weight-bearing) exercises that strengthen your bones by moving your body against gravity when you are upright Resistance exercises such as lifting weights or using exercise bands strengthen your bones and your muscles, too!
 Tai Chi is an example of physical activity that improves posture and balance to help decrease your risk for falls and fractures.
 Exercise can be easy; try 10 minutes at a time, adding the minutes up to reach your goal.

 - Don't smoke.
 If you do, STOP.
-Call 1-800-NYQUITS for information about how to quit.
+Call 1-866-NYQUITS for information about how to quit.

 - Take action to prevent falls.
 Most broken bones occur as a result of a fall that can be prevented.
 Some actions to prevent falls at home include using nightlights, removing or securing scatter rugs, and getting rid of clutter.

-- The results of a BMD test can tell if you have normal bone mass, low bone mass (also called osteopenia, a condition needs to be watched by your healthcare provider), or osteoporosis.
+- The results of a BMD test can tell if you have normal bone mass, low bone mass (also called osteopenia, a condition that needs to be watched by your health care provider), or osteoporosis.

-- There are many medications available to slow bone loss and help prevent fractures.
-Talk to your healthcare provider to find out about treatment options if you are at risk for osteoporosis, have osteoporosis, or have had a fracture.
+- There are many medications available to slow bone loss and to help prevent fractures.
+Talk to your health care provider to find out about treatment options if you are at risk for osteoporosis, have osteoporosis, or you have had a fracture.